-My Travel Diaries: Birmingham
+England Travel Diary: Birmingham

 After leaving Ireland, I headed to Birmingham, England to meet a family friend who has known my mom since before I was even born.
 When I arrived, we had planned to go to a pub, but I was pretty sick so we headed back to his house to call it a night.
-I had a cough throughout Ireland, but it seemed that as soon as I landed in Birmingham it got 10 times worse.
+I had a cough throughout Ireland.
+But it seemed that as soon as I landed in Birmingham it got 10 times worse.

 After the birthplace we headed to Shakespeare’s New Place, which is where he had his final house while in Stratford.
 His house is no longer there, but they had artists come in and make sculptures and a garden with their interpretation of how the house was set up while he was there.
 The gardens were gorgeous, and I think they did a really nice job with it.